stevejarvis/stevejarvis.github.io/_posts/2023-03-12-where-the-usac-racers-at.md

     <figcaption>A heatmap of wildly different style, but the most official source I found with 3 minutes of low effort searching.
 From <a href=https://www.census.gov/library/visualizations/2021/geo/population-distribution-2020.html>US Census</a>.</figcaption>
 </figure>

 Salt Lake City and Denver are known for being "athletic" and "outdoorsy" areas, so I kinda expected them to look like more popular race scenes, but...
 Chicago?
 That one surprised me.
-What's going on in Chicago?
 So Chicago, tell us your secrets!